 From the depths of the billowing grey fog comes the traveler, the mysterious nomad of the mists.
 Without so much as a word the traveler comes and goes, taking only what he can carry, leaving strange coins from many foreign lands.
 Woe to the bandit who mistakes this stranger's harmlessness for helplessness.
-The traveler is said to be able to appear and disappear at will, to walk on walls and fly through the air, even to bend time and space.
-Often solitary and always silent, the traveler has been spotted in every domain of Ravenloft, wandering back and forth across the demiplane in a trek without end.
-There are even those who swear that the traveler is more than one person, perhaps even a race unto themselves.
+The traveler is said to be

 Though often confused with the vistani, travelers are drawn from all the natives of Ravenloft.
 From an early age these youngsters are compelled to free themselves of the ties that bind them to earth, to be completely free.
 As this wanderlust grows, the impulse manifests physically, enabling the neophyte traveller to escape the confines of civilized life.
 A traveler gains the power to climb shear walls, to move freely through restraints, to traverse long distances instantly, and even to fly.
-The consuming quest for ultimate freedom separates these travelers from others of their race, even as their powers warp into preternatural creatures.
+The consuming quest for ultimate freedom separates these travelers from others of their race, even as their powers warp preternatural into creatures.
 Though capable of moving miles in the blink of an eye, a traveler prefers to walk from fogbank to fogbank, letting the mists take him where they will.
 Travellers are compelled to wander the earth without end, finding whatever the mists reveal to them.

 Travellers are psions devoted to psychoportive powers, and accordingly they focus on movement.
 These nomads are often dressed in strange clothing, garbed in an eclectic collection gathered from years of travel.
-Travellers are usually encountered alone, though they travel with have been known to merchant caravans or adventuring parties.
+Travellers are usually encountered alone, though they have been known to travel with merchant caravans or adventuring parties.
 These psions shun the confines of civilized life, making as little contact with society as possible.
 These wanderers take temporary employment as scouts, guides, messengers, or cartographers to earn enough to support them on their endless travels.